Beginner's Guide & F.A.Q.

 Who should I farm?

-In early stages of the game, Dr. Fate will help with his shields and Zatanna will be your main healer.
-Deadshot, Green Arrow, and Yellow Sinestro are very helpful early on for damage and some AoE attacks.
+In early stages of the game, focus on Lex Luthor from the campaign - he will be your main healer and leader.
+Batman, Green Arrow, and Yellow Sinestro are very helpful early on for damage and some AoE attacks.
 These charachters will help you survive and get through campaign and R.E.D.
 Alerts, but eventually, you will outgrow them.

 For long term investments, focus on: